6 Tips for the Night Before an Exam

 If you do just one thing, this is it: get enough sleep the night before your exam.
 Sleep, particularly deep sleep, is critical for memory formation.
 New connections between brain cells form while you are sleeping, creating memories from your day.
 In order to reach the optimal number of cycles of memory-promoting deep sleep, aim to get a full eight hours before the big day.
-Make it a practice to get a good night’s rest after any intense day of learning and studying, as that will help your brain to retain as much information as possible.
+Make it a practice to get a good night’s rest after an intense day of learning and studying, as that will help your brain to retain as much information as possible.

-Aerobic exercise that gets your blood circulating is stimulating to the hippocampus, an area of the brain involved in memory and learning.
+Aerobic exercise that gets your blood circulating is stimulating the hippocampus, an area of the brain involved in memory and learning.
 Consider taking some kind of moderately strenuous exercise, such as a brisk walk, in the days leading up to your exam (and even all term), as regular exercise can actually increase the size of the hippocampus.
-Exercise also decreases pre-exam stress and anxiety, and improves quality of sleep.
+Exercise also decreases pre-exam stress and anxiety, and improves the quality of sleep.
 Just don’t do it too late in the evening, or it may keep you up.

 When you’re stressed, it’s easy to forget to drink water (especially if you’re drinking a lot of coffee).
 Dehydration decreases alertness and impairs concentration.
 Keep a water bottle at your desk, to remind you to drink from it regularly.
 Taper this off as you get close to bedtime to decrease the likelihood of having to get up in the middle of the night.